 Students selecting this option will combine Italian with RE and Humanities using CLIL Methodology.
-Through the integration of Italian with Humanities and RE, students will become more confident, competent, and proficient in the language and will study Mainstream Humanities and RE using a unique and different approach.
+Through the integration of Italian with Humanities and RE, students will become more confident, competent, and proficient in the language as they study Humanities and RE contents using a unique and different approach.
 On recommendation from their Italian teacher, students who did not study Italian CLIL in Year 8 may be permitted to join the course in Year 9.

-VCE Italian Units 1 & 2
+Acceleration into VCE Italian Units 1 & 2